Questions about SuRE/EMRE and application procedure

 First, you apply as a DAAD applicant.
 This is also what you check in your online application.
 You do not have to hand in a financial statement at this stage.

 If you were not chosen as a DAAD applicant, you will be notified - along with all other applicants - in mid to late December.
-You will be asked to give feedback if you would like to be re-considered for the regular round by January 15 and upload a financial statement.
+You will then have the chance to apply for PPRE as self-financing applicant by January 15 and upload a financial statement.

 You will then get feedback in mid to late February about the outcome of that round.
 This is enough time to hand in a letter of acceptance to other scholarship donors or apply for an educational loan.

 Since the DAAD round is the more competitive round, this is a valid option to get into PPRE.